 “They were not happy with the results of the ECG so transferred me to the main hospital where they x-rayed me and took another ECG.
 The cardiologist determined that the detected anomaly was a consequence of being very fit and thin, and thankfully nothing to worry about.
 However, the ribs took some time to heal!”

 While UK citizens are able to be treated in hospitals in France, it’s not as simple as it would be visiting an NHS surgery back home.
-There are costs involved, though thankfully many of these are covered by a combination of holding a European Health Insurance Card and suitable travel insurance.
+There are costs involved, though thankfully many of these are covered by a combination of holding a European Health Insurance Card and suitable cycling travel insurance policy.

 Thankfully for Alister, he had both.
 And although there was a certain amount of paperwork to complete, making a claim on his Sports Travel Insurance to cover the costs meant all he was left with were some sore ribs!